Andre0n/nbfc-linux-gui/README.md

 This is a frontend written in Python and GTK for nbfc-linux.

-For now, you can only set the fan speed to auto or percentage.
+Currently, the frontend allows you to configure the fan speed, providing options for both automatic control and manual adjustments based on percentage settings.

 ![Screenshot of the program](/assets/main.png "Screenshot of the program")